About · Methodology

 A scheduled job runs every Monday morning at 8 AM Chicago time.
 It re-pulls all of the City datasets, re-runs the OpenStreetMap match, regenerates the audit documents, and redeploys.
 The full refresh takes about ten minutes.
 Failures notify the maintainer through a macOS notification; if no notification arrives by Monday afternoon, the deploy went through.

-The hand-curated enrichments (tier 3 above) are added in batches at
+above) are added in batches at irregular intervals.
+Each enrichment

-verified_at date, and a re-verification queue surfaces
+carries its own verified_at date, and a re-verification

-anything older than six months for a fresh check.
+queue surfaces anything older than six months for a fresh check.

 What the site won't do